 Laptop learning has had a bad reputation lately.
 A growing body of evidence indicates that using devices, including laptops, tablets, and phones, during class can result in everything from poor note-taking to poor test performance – not just for you, but for the other people around you.
 That’s not to say that laptops are all bad.
-In fact, they still have the potential to help you become a better student – if you use yours the right way, that is.
+In fact, they allow you to play free online drifting games, and have the potential to help you become a better student – if you use yours the right way, that is

 Read Also: 10 BEST LAPTOPS FOR NURSING STUDENTS IN 2021

 Read on for a roundup of tips to help you maximize productivity with your laptop.

 1. Learn To Take Notes Effectively

 Much of the criticism of laptops in the classroom is about note-taking.
 While most people think laptops are better because they’re faster, that isn’t necessarily the case.